sonic-pi-net/sonic-pi/etc/doc/tutorial/A.17-sample-stretching.md

     sample :guit_em9, rate: 0.5

-Notice that this has two effect to the audio.
+Notice that this has two effects on the audio.
 Firstly the sample sounds lower in pitch and secondly it takes twice as long to play back (see the sidebar for an explanation of why this is the case).
 We can even choose lower and lower rates moving towards `0`, so a `rate:` of `0.25` is a